-It should be further noted that in any event PwC, as external auditor, has audited the stand-alone financial statements of SES Government Solutions.
+It should be further noted that in any event PwC, as external auditor, reviewed the stand-alone accounts of SES Government Solutions.

 Human resources

 Human resources strategy

 SES strives to be the employer of choice in the industry.
 The company identifies, secures, engages, develops and retains the best talent to further expand its technological reach and business objectives.